 What the program selection actually decides

 The school matters less than the combination of curriculum modernization and alumni network.
-A program that has fully integrated AI Communications training will produce graduates who can contribute to GEO, AI visibility measurement, and citation-layer work from day one in an agency or in-house team.
+A program that has updated its curriculum for the work the discipline now does will produce graduates who can contribute from day one in an agency or in-house team.
 A program that has not will produce graduates who need to learn the discipline on the job — while competing against peers who already learned it in school.